 This applies to searching and seizing individuals, homes, vehicles, and other places where there is a reasonable expectation of privacy.
 If law enforcement doesn't follow the rules, it might be possible to exclude the seized evidence from being used against you in court by filing a motion to suppress evidence.

-In situations where police violate your constitutional rights, the remedy for the criminal court is to exclude the evidence that was seized because it was in violation of your rights.
-In legal circles, this is commonly known as the fruit of the poisonous tree doctrine.
+In situations where police violate your constitutional rights, the remedy for the criminal court is to exclude the evidence that was seized because it violated your rights.
+In legal circles, this is commonly known as the fruit of the poisonous tree doctrine, which means that evidence obtained through a violation of your rights is considered tainted and cannot be used against you.

-Any violations of constitutional rights can be alleged in a motion to suppress.
-For instance, the Fourth Amendment provides a guarantee to be free from unreasonable searches and seizures.
-What exactly is an unreasonable search without a warrant is often a complicated topic.
+A motion to suppress can allege any violations of constitutional rights.
+For instance, the Fourth Amendment guarantees freedom from unreasonable searches and seizures.
+What exactly constitutes an unreasonable search without a warrant is often a complicated topic.

-If we have reason to believe a search was in fact unreasonable, and harmful evidence was seized, then we will file in court a motion to suppress evidence.
+If we have reason to believe a search was unreasonable and harmful evidence was seized, we will file a motion to suppress evidence in court.
 Next, the criminal court will normally schedule an evidentiary hearing, which will normally include testimony from the arresting police officers.

 Our criminal lawyers will make arguments before the judge alleging violations of rights.
 A solid suppression motion could result in a case being dropped even in situations where the prosecutor has solid evidence against you.